- TypeScript 59.7%

 docker compose up -d --build

 This builds the backend and frontend images, starts PostgreSQL, and launches all three containers.
-First build takes a couple of minutes; subsequent starts are near-instant.
+The first build takes a couple of minutes; subsequent starts are near-instant.

 4. Open the app